FredericJacobs/jekyll-blog/_posts/2016-04-07-qc-axolotl.md

 <br>

 Some mobile messaging apps are experimenting with post-quantum primitives such as [PQChat](https://post-quantum.com/pqchat) that is using McEliece for message encryption.
 While McEliece is a nice primitive, the PQChat message encryption protocol has not been independently studied and documented.
-End-to-end encryption protocols such as OTR or Axolotl use ephemeral keys extensively to provide strong perfect forward secrecy.
-8Mb public keys are making it hard to engineer any kind of protocol with similar forward secrecy features that would work well on mobile, knowing that Axolotl sends a new ephemeral DH key with every message.
+End-to-end encryption protocols such as OTR or the double ratchet use ephemeral keys extensively to provide strong perfect forward secrecy.
+8Mb public keys are making it hard to engineer any kind of protocol with similar forward secrecy features that would work well on mobile, knowing that the double ratchet sends a new ephemeral DH key with every message.

-This led me to think about what protection Axolotl actually provides against an adversary who can use a quantum computer to break Axolotl's DH primitive.
+This led me to think about what protection the double ratchet actually provides against an adversary who can use a quantum computer to break the ratchet's DH primitive.

-If you're not familiar with Axolotl, the Open Whisper Systems blog has [a very good post ](https://whispersystems.org/blog/advanced-ratcheting/) about it.
-Axolotl combines two kinds of ratchets (hence why it was recently renamed *"Double Ratchet"*), namely a Diffie-Hellman ratchet and a hash-iterated one.
+If you're not familiar with the double ratchet, the Open Whisper Systems blog has [a very good post](https://whispersystems.org/blog/advanced-ratcheting/) about it.
+As its name suggests, it combines two kinds of ratchets, namely a Diffie-Hellman ratchet and a hash-iterated one.

 The ratchet is initialized with a `RootKey` that is derived from a key exchange, in the case of Signal or WhatsApp, that is the [3DH key exchange](https://whispersystems.org/blog/simplifying-otr-deniability/).